 One Thousand Hours Under The Sea

-Snorkelling for up to seven hours a day, Perth’s Pam Osborn has chronicled hundreds of different fish and other creatures that live on a small Indonesian coral reef.
+Snorkeling for up to seven hours a day, guest Pam Osborn has chronicled hundreds of different fish and other creatures that live on a small Indonesian coral reef.

 At first glance, the online book Wakatobi’s House Reef looks like an underwater photographer’s dream assignment.
-In fact, it was an epic labour of love, and putting its photos of about 400 tropical fish and invertebrate species into a book was an afterthought.
+In fact, it was an epic labor of love.
+Putting it’s photos of about 400 tropical fish and invertebrate species into a book was an afterthought.

-Perth couple Pam and Wayne Osborn have been going to Wakatobi Dive Resort in Indonesia once or twice a year for 11 years (except when the trip wasn’t possible due to COVID-19).
-On a typical day, Wayne has exercised his passion in retirement for taking underwater photos from offshore dive boats – 400 scuba dives and counting.
-Pam has sometimes gone with him.
-But much more often, she has strolled to the beach and jetty with her mask, snorkel and flippers, and entered the warm, clear water over the ‘house reef’ – a kilometre-long strip of seagrass and coral that drops off into deeper water beyond a sea wall 100 or so metres offshore.
+Pam and Wayne Osborn have been going to Wakatobi Dive Resort once or twice a year for 1more than a decade.
+On a typical day, Wayne has exercised his passion for underwater photography during 400-plus dives made from the resort’s dive boats.
+Pam sometimes accompanies him.
+But much more often, she has strolled to the beach and jetty with her mask, snorkel, and fins to enter the warm, clear waters of the House Reef – a kilometre-long strip of seagrass and coral that drops into deeper water some 70 meters from shore.

-‘I was able to spend 90 minutes with a rather severe-looking beaked sea snake, tracking it to the surface and following it down again.’
+“I was able to spend 90 minutes with a rather severe-looking beaked sea snake, tracking it to the surface and following it down again.” ~ Pam Osborn

-A curious striped sweetlip meandering about on the Wakatobi House Reef.
+A curious striped sweetlip on a reef at Wakatobi.

 A curious striped sweetlip.
 Photo by Pam Osborn

-So Pam graduated to a Canon 5DS R in a Nauticam underwater housing.
-She also swapped her underwater torch for a more sophisticated Inon strobe and got a weight belt to make it easier to pursue her subjects for as long as one breath would allow.
+So, Pam graduated to a Canon 5DS R in a Nauticam underwater housing.
+She also swapped her underwater light for a more sophisticated Inon strobe and got a weight belt to make it easier to pursue her subjects for as long as one breath hold dive would allow.
 Being much less interested in wide-angle vistas than getting up close to creatures sometimes as small as a grain of rice, she has mainly used a 100mm macro lens and occasionally a 50mm macro.

 With a bizarre appearance, this peacock mantis shrimp is one of the oceans’ most efficient predators.
 They have lightning fast reflexes and the sharpest eyes on the planet.
 This shrimp was moving sand from its burrow.
 Photo by Pam Osborn

-As Pam has floated and flippered along behind the lens, time hasn’t so much stood still as not mattered.
-She has been in the water for up to four hours in a session, and seven hours in a day, entranced by the richness and diversity of the sea life all around her.
-It has been estimated that she has spent more than 1,000 hours snorkelling alone on the reef with her camera.
+As Pam has floated and flippered along behind the lens, time didn’t matter.
+She would spend up to four hours in a session and seven hours in a day on the reef, entranced by the richness and diversity of the sea life all around her.
+Pam estimates that she has spent more than 1,000 hours snorkeling alone on the House Reef with her camera.

-‘Sometimes I’m floating in water less than a couple of metres deep and sometimes I’ll dive down along the sea wall, where I can also see pelagic [ocean] fish.’
+“Sometimes I’m floating in water less than a couple of metres deep and sometimes I’ll dive down along the sea wall, where I can also see pelagic [ocean] fish.” ~ Pam Osborn

-The intricate patterns in the mantle and siphon of a bear paw clam.
-Found on the Wakatobi House Reef
+The intricate patterns in the mantle and siphon of a bear paw clam found at Wakatobi.

 The intricate patterns in the mantle and siphon of a bear paw clam.
 Photo by Pam Osborn

-A snowflake moray eel on the Wakatobi House Reef extends from its protective cavern.
+A snowflake moray eel extends from its protective cavern on a reef at Wakatobi.

 A snowflake moray eel extends from its protective cavern.
 Photo by Pam Osborn

-She says she doesn’t normally bother the venomous sea snakes and they don’t bother her.
-‘I’ve always been told they can’t bite you because they can’t open their mouths wide enough.
-Mind you, Wayne is renowned for his whale photography, and when we’ve been up in Exmouth Gulf [in Western Australia] doing that, we’ve seen sea snakes with fish in their mouths.’
+Pam says she doesn’t normally bother the venomous sea snakes and they don’t bother her.
+“I’ve always been told they can’t bite you because they can’t open their mouths wide enough.
+Mind you, Wayne is renowned for his whale photography, and when we’ve been up in Exmouth Gulf [in Western Australia] doing that, we’ve seen sea snakes with fish in their mouths.”

 A nembrotha nudibranch (naked gilled sea slug) crawling across a coral reef.
 This animal breathes through the exposed gills on its back.
 Photo by Pam Osborn

-‘Some of the statistics about our human impact on our seas are quite depressing,’ says Pam in the preface to the photos in Wakatobi’s House Reef.
-‘It’s been reported that 90% of the large fish are gone from our oceans.
-30% of the fish stocks that we humans consume have collapsed.
+“Some of the statistics about our human impact on our seas are quite depressing,”’ says Pam in the preface to the photos in Wakatobi’s House Reef.
+“It’s been reported that 90 percent of the large fish are gone from our oceans, and 30 percent of the fish stocks that we humans consume have collapsed.
 One billion people rely on fish for their main animal protein source.
-They are mainly from third world countries where alternative means of feeding families aren’t obvious or available.
-Whether such media reports are selectively sensationalised or not, there seems to be ample evidence that life for many species is not assured and there is a need for intervention.
+They are mainly from third-world countries where alternative means of feeding families aren’t obvious or available.
+Whether such media reports are selectively sensationalized or not, there seems to be ample evidence that life for many species is not assured and there is a need for intervention.

-‘I am a believer in the simple principle the more you look, the more you see.’
+“I am a believer in the simple principle the more you look, the more you see.” ~ Pam Osborn

 More of Pam’s Wakatobi photos, and all of Pam and Wayne Osborn’s many travel and wildlife photo books, can be seen at https://www.wayneosborn.online/our-books.html